SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/FCK Editor.md

 sortOrder: 6
 ---

-This element allows you to create HTML formatted messages.
+This element allows you to create HTML-formatted messages.
 You can insert images, tables, paragraphs, and so on.

+Consider using the newer [CK editor](@blogic_ck_editor).

 Learn more: